 If you were looking for a traditional ratatouille recipe to bring French Provençal cuisine to your dining table, you found it.
-Ratatouille is not only healthy and filling meal, but it is also easy to make, even for beginners in the kitchen.
+Ratatouille is not only a healthy and unique delicacy from France, but it is also easy to make, even for beginners in the kitchen.

 The original recipe doesn’t include meat or fish, which makes ratatouille suitable for vegans, too.

 In this article, you will learn about the origin of the dish, complete the ingredients list and preparation process.
 Moreover, I’ll share some preparing and serving tips.

 - How to Make Your Herbs de Provence for Ratatouille?

 - How to Pick the Ingredients?

 - How to Cut Ingredients?

 - Ratatouille Recipes – Variations